Taxi fares and service areas

 Maximum fares apply to all rank and hail taxi services.
 In addition, booked hire services are subject to maximum fares only if the service is for a member of the Taxi Subsidy Scheme or is provided in a Wheelchair Accessible Taxi to a person using a wheelchair.

 Maximum fares do not apply for all other personalised transport services that are booked.
 Booked hire services include booked taxi services, limousine and ride-booking services.
 A fare estimate (in Australian dollars) must be provided prior to the journey commencing, or the fare agreed to upfront.

-Passenger Fares (Taxis) south-east Queensland apply to metered taxi service areas in south-east Queensland, which include Brisbane, Ipswich, Gold Coast, Sunshine Coast, Redcliffe, Beaudesert, Bribie Island, Mount Tambourine, Laidley and Beerwah.
+- Apply to metered taxis operating in South East Queensland and includes the taxi service areas of: Brisbane, Ipswich, Gold Coast, Sunshine Coast, Redcliffe, Beaudesert, Bribie Island, Mount Tambourine, Laidley and Beerwah.

 For more information about the application of maximum fares, refer to the Fact Sheet—Application of Taxi Fares—Queensland Taxi Fare Structure Maximum Fares Notice.

 A metered taxi is a taxi that is required under the taxi service licence to be fitted with a taximeter that is fully operational.

 An exempted taxi is a taxi that is not required under the taxi service licence to be fitted with a taximeter.
 Provisions for exempted taxis allow a taxi service to operate in areas where it would not be viable if subject to the conditions and obligations applied to a metered taxi.
 These taxi services offer different service levels than metropolitan areas, but provide valuable transport in communities where other transport options are limited.